Propaganistas/Laravel-Phone/README.md

 Countries::getList(App::getLocale(), 'php', 'cldr'))
     ```

-- You instruct the validator to detect which country the number belongs to using the `AUTO` keyword:
+- You instruct the validator to detect which country the number belongs to using the `AUTO` keyword (and optionally any fallback countries):

     ```php
-'phonefield'  => 'phone:AUTO',
+'phonefield'  => 'phone:AUTO,US',
     ```

   The validator will try to extract the country from the number itself and then check if the number is valid for that country.
-Note that this will only work when phone numbers are entered in *international format* (prefixed with a `+` sign, e.g. +32 ....).
+If the country could not be guessed it will be validated using the fallback countries if provided.
+Note that country guessing will only work when phone numbers are entered in *international format* (prefixed with a `+` sign, e.g. +32 ....).
 Leading double zeros will **NOT** be parsed correctly as this isn't an established consistency.

 To specify constraints on the number type, just append the allowed types to the end of the parameters, e.g.: